qexat/Qyte/docs/instructions.md

 | Load/Store | `0b10`  |
 | Branching  | `0b11`  |

-> Pseudo instructions fall into their respective categories -- they do not have their own.
+> The pseudo-instructions fall into one of the four categories that suit the most -- they do not have their own.

 | Operands Kind  | ARGS CODE |
 | -------------- | --------- |